havarunner/havarunner/README.md

  * E.g., if both the suite and the suite member contain the `@RunSequentially` annotation, honor the annotation of the suite member

-## Project goals

-* Minimise or eliminate the need to describe test configurations in Maven pom.xml
-* Create a tool for fast tests – run everything in parallel by default
-* Encourage users to write easy-to-understand tests that build on immutable data and intuitive abstractions such as suite and scenario
-* Provide a model for ensuring that all the tests in the codebase are run in CI

 ## Supported JUnit annotations

 HavaRunner supports only a limited set of JUnit annotations.
 Here they are: